Nautical phrases that

 - an enclosed room on a

-usually a sleeping quarters with it's own particular
+usually a sleeping quarters with it's own washing facilities

 lighting or